munificent/game-programming-patterns/book/event-queue.markdown

 ### What is the lifetime of the objects in the queue?

-With a synchronous notification, execution doesn't return to the sender until all of the receivers have finished processing the message.
+With synchronous notification, execution doesn't return to the sender until all of the receivers have finished processing the message.
 That means the message itself can safely live in a local variable on the stack.
 With a queue, the message outlives the call that enqueues it.

 If you're using a garbage collected language, you don't need to worry about this too much.
-Stuff the message in the queue and it will stick around in memory as long as it's needed.
+Stuff the message in the queue, and it will stick around in memory as long as it's needed.
 In C or C++, it's up to you to ensure the object lives long enough.